Story of

 A Little Bit About Who I am.

-If you’d like to skip ahead to the labels (qualification, land of origin, etc) then scroll down.
-For those of you who appreciate a good story, this one starts with little Sammy, the ‘weird kid’ that “spent way too much time in bushes.”
-I now know there is no such thing, but it took a good few decades to get back to the good life of just lurking in bushes, and now I get to work with kiddos, and raise money for awesome non-profits by inviting other grownups to lurk with me.
+If you’d like to skip ahead to the labels (qualification, land of origin, etc), then scroll down.
+For those of you who appreciate a good story, this one starts with little Sammy, the ‘nature-girl’ who “spent way too much time outside.”
+I now know there is no such thing, but it took a good few decades to get back to the good life of just embracing my nature-girl nickname, and now I get to work with kiddos, and raise money for awesome non-profits by inviting other grownups to play outside with me.
 It’s great.
 I’m proudly AuADHD and have created all my offerings with fellow neurodivergent minds in mind.

 Background.

 I’m an immigrant.
 I moved to Canada as an invasive species accidentally in 2020 when I got stuck due to covid.
 I grew up in the English countryside of Norfolk and spent most of my childhood trying to find four-leaf clovers and making dens in trees.
 I then migrated to the office where I sat on a chair for 18 years trying to pretend I was fine with it.
-I made a successful career for myself as a director in brand, strategy and design before crossing the pond and using those skills to work with non-profits and small businesses at a little 1% for the Planet company.
-I retrained over the years as a Forest & Nature Therapy Guide and as a Forest School Leader (Level 3 FSA - Therapeutic).
-I am currently the facilitator for StrongStart in Golden, BC.
+I made a successful career for myself as a director in brand, strategy and design before crossing the pond and using those skills to work with conservation non-profits and small businesses.
+I retrained over the years as a nature-based therapy guide and as a Forest School Leader (Level 3 FSA - Therapeutic).
+I have worked in elementary schools and still volunteer my time offering nature education and outdoor art projects.

 The Serious Stuff.